- Posted January 8, 2014 by

 Angelo and I did not choose to be infertile, it chose us, just like cancer chooses people, or any other disease.
 So why we and all other couples going through this are being punished by insurance companies sickens me.
 Not one dime of anything related to our infertility was covered by insurance.
 We are good, hard working people, who have an IMMENSE amount of student loans, which is one of the reasons we just don't keep taking out more and more loans for IVF, we just can't.
 We deserve children just like everyone else.
 Hopefully one day this will change and hopefully I will get to see it in my lifetime.
 I will continue to scream, yell, and fight for all of us infertile couples, even if our journey has ended.

-To learn more about Our Journey visit:
+To learn more about Our Journey and our life today visit:

 If you or someone else is suffering from Infertility and looking for support they can request to join here: